University Lecturer in Modern Latin American History

 - Geplaatst op

-The Faculty of Humanities, the Leiden University Institute for History is looking for a
+The Leiden University Institute for History invites applications for a

-- Teaching at undergraduate and graduate levels in the BA, MA and ResMa programmes in Latin American Studies and at the Bachelor International Studies.
-Supervision of BA and MA theses; contributions to curriculum development.
+- Teaching at undergraduate and graduate levels in the BA, MA and ResMa programmes in Latin American Studies, supervision of BA and MA theses; contributions to curriculum development.
 Teaching duties may include courses on Latin American developmental issues and public policies (such as regional integration schemes, public policies on gender inequalities and social exclusion), among other topics;

-- Administrative duties at academic committees both within the Latin American Studies programme and at the faculty level;
+- Administrative duties on academic committees commensurate with career stage, both within the Latin American Studies programme and at the faculty level;

 - Representation of the field to external audiences and in public media.

-- A PhD degree in Latin American studies focused on relevant contemporary issues;
+- You hold a PhD degree in Latin American studies focused on relevant contemporary developmental issues.

-- Specialist knowledge of contemporary Latin American history, politics and society, with a special focus on the social and economic development of the region since the 1980s to the present;
+- You have specialist knowledge of contemporary Latin American history, politics and society, with a special focus on the social and economic development of the region since the 1980s to the present;

-- Excellent knowledge of present-day theories and academic interpretations of the main socio-economic, political and developmental issues in Latin America from both national and regional perspectives;
+- You have excellent knowledge of present-day theories and academic interpretations in the area of Latin American public policies and social and political development from both national and regional perspectives.

-- The ability to work from interdisciplinary perspective (including history, culture and social sciences) is a must;
+- You have the ability to work from an interdisciplinary perspective (including history, culture and social sciences);

-- Demonstrable experience in administrative duties at academic committees within university structures is recommendable;
+- You desirably have demonstrable experience in administrative duties on academic committees within university structures.

 Terms and conditions

-Applications should be in English, and should be submitted via the blue button in our application system.
+Applications should be in English and should be submitted via the blue button in our application system.
 Please quote the vacancy number in your application.
-All requested documents should be sent in PDF document named ‘FAMILY NAME/vacancy number’:
+All requested documents should be sent in one PDF document named ‘FAMILY NAME/vacancy number’:

-- Letter of motivation, including a personal vision of Latin American Studies and the contribution the applicant will bring to this field (max.
-1 page);
+- A letter of motivation including a personal vision of Latin American Studies and the contribution the applicant will bring to this field.

-- Names, positions, and email addresses of two referees (no reference letters).
+- Names, positions, and contact details of two referees (letters are not requested at this stage).